Mughrabi Quarter: Preparations

 Ben-Gurion also proposed the following day that the walls of the Old City be demolished since they weren't Jewish, but the government did not take up the idea.
 Teddy Kollek in his memoirs wrote that it was necessary to knock down the quarter because a pilgrimage to the wall was being organized with hundreds of thousands of Jews, and their passage through the "dangerous narrow alleys" of the "slum hovels" was unthinkable: they needed a clear bright space to celebrate their return to the site after 19 years.
 To that end, archaeologists and planners had examined the area the day before to map out what had to be demolished.
-The operations had a larger scope, not only to clear the Mughrabi quarter, but also expel all the Palestinian inhabitants of the contiguous, predominantly Arab-owned Jewish Quarter, who, he claimed, had 'no special feeling for the place and would be satisfied to receive ample compensation for their expulsion.
+The operations had a larger scope, not only to clear the Mughrabi quarter, but also expel all the Palestinian inhabitants of the contiguous, predominantly Arab-owned Jewish Quarter, who, he claimed, had "no special feeling" for the place and would be satisfied to receive ample compensation for their expulsion.
 The Jerusalem Post described the area as a jumble of hovels on the same day bulldozing operations began, and a writer later commented on this designation as follows:

 The day the bulldozing began the quarter was described in The Jerusalem Post as a slum.
 Two days later it was reported as having been by and large abandoned during the siege.
 I expect in time that its existence will vanish altogether from the pages of developing Zionist history.

 Shlomo Lahat, who had just flown back from a fund-raising campaign in South America, recalled that on his arrival at 4 am 7 June, Moshe Dayan informed him of the imminent conquest of Jerusalem, and that he wanted Lahat, a stickler for discipline, as military governor of the city.
 He needed someone "prepared to shoot Jews if need be".
-Once the city was taken, at a meeting involving himself, Dayan, Kollek and Uzi Narkiss, Lahat suggested that the programmed visit of Jews on Shavuot meant that there would be a crush of people crowding in, risking a higher casualty rate than that sustained by the war, and suggested the area be cleared, an idea that met Dayah's approval.
+Once the city was taken, at a meeting involving himself, Dayan, Kollek and Uzi Narkiss, Lahat suggested that the programmed visit of Jews on Shavuot meant that there would be a crush of people crowding in, risking a higher casualty rate than that sustained by the war, and suggested the area be cleared, an idea that met Dayan's approval.
 This is disputed by Ya'akov Salman who stated that it was he who raised the problem of the courtyard's limitations.

 Demolition

 There were 135 houses in the quarter, and the destruction left at least 650 people refugees.
-According to one surviving eyewitness, after its capture by Israel, the entire Old City was placed under a strict curfew.
+According to one eyewitness, after its capture by Israel, the entire Old City was placed under a strict curfew.
 On Saturday evening 10 June, the last day of the Six-Day War, coinciding with the end of the Jewish Sabbath, a number of searchlights were positioned and floodlit up the quarter's warrens.
 Twenty-odd Jerusalem building contractors, hired by Kollek, first knocked down a public lavatory with sledgehammers.
 Army bulldozers were then brought in to raze the houses.